ZiHao256/ZiHao256.com/aboutme.md

 I can be referred to as Zahi Ma and Zihao Ma.

 I have been focusing on learning system software, especially database systems, during my undergraduate and graduate study.
+I am learning CMU15-445(2023FALL) to improve my skills of C++ and database system.